When talking about digital marketing, we all know that having a social media strategy can be an extremely powerful tool for businesses.

-The Instagram Stories that come first in your feed are designed to be the most engaging for you.
+The Instagram Stories that come first in your feed is designed to be the most engaging for you.
 They’re from the profiles with whom you interact the most, whether you like, reshare, comment, or save their content.

 Instagram’s Algorithm for Explore Page

 For the Explore page ranking, Instagram’s algorithm analyzes the posts that users have previously interacted with and then displays content from related accounts that the user does not follow.

 The algorithm here is centered around how likely users are to share, like, and save a post and how they interact with specific hashtags.
 These can include both personal and business-related content.